wansitorres/FreightMate/README.md

 ## Get Started

-To use FreightMate, simply run the application and follow the prompts to enter your shipment details.
-The AI will guide you in selecting the optimal freight mode for your needs.
+To use FreightMate, simply click this link: https://freightmate-ai.streamlit.app/

 ## Feedback